rabblerouser/core/README.md

         1. Run `which sendmail` in a terminal
         2. Add EMAIL_SERVER="Path to sendmail" to environment vars
         3. Turn on the toggles for the emails that will be activated in each specific environment (config/default.json, config/staging.json, config/production.json)
-            - For the verification email set "sendMemberVerificationEnabled" to true
+            - For the verification email set "sendEmails" to true

 0. Run the tests